dsbowen/hemlock/docs_md/choice.md

 </p>
 <b>value : <i>sqlalchemy_mutable.MutableType or None, default=None</i></b>
 <p class="attr">
     Value of the data associated with the choice.
 For a question where only one choice can be selected, this is the value of the question's data if this choice is selected.
-For a question where multiple choices may be selected, data are one-hot encoded; the value is the suffix of the column associated with the indicator variable that this choice was selected.
+For a question where multiple choices may be selected, data are one-hot encoded; the value is the suffix of the column name associated with the indicator variable that this choice was selected.
 </p></td>
 </tr>
 <tr class="field">